Watson family

-The Watson Family are an American family of nine sibling actors who are known as "the first family of Hollywood."
+The Watson Family are an American family of nine sibling actors who are known as "the first family of Hollywood”.
 They were initially active as child actors in silent motion picture films.

-Since August 2022, Garry Watson (b.
-1928) has been the only living sibling from the family.

-and since the death of silent film star/model Mildred Kornman and Donnie "Beezer" Smith, may be the last surviving actor of the Hollywood silent film era.
+As of 2025, Garry Watson, the eighth Watson sibling, is the only living sibling.
+Since the death of Mildred Kornman, he is considered the last living credited actor of the silent film era.

 Biography

 When Mack Sennett's Keystone Studios, located just 600 feet from the Watson family home, required child actors for films, the father Canadian American J. C "Coy" Watson Sr. provided his children for casting.
 The Watson children worked with many big stars in the early Hollywood era, such as James Stewart, Lionel Barrymore, Fred Astaire, Shirley Temple, Katharine Hepburn and Henry Fonda.
 All six Watson brothers worked as press, newsreel and television photographers during their adult careers.